-In Q1-2020, the JOGMEC-Mundoro exploration committee approved a complete geophysical review with a geophysical contractor from Australia which has experience in utilizing geophysics for undercover exploration to reprocess the geophysical data.
+In Q1-2020, Mundoro contracted a geophysics review by Terra Resources, a geophysical consulting company with expertise in utilizing geophysics for undercover exploration.
 Interpretation from the geophysics review identified further drill targets to follow up at Target 1 and additional locations to test on the license.

-To date, JOGMEC has sole funded a total of US\$5.8 million (C\$8.1 million) for the JOGMEC-Mundoro JV Projects and has completed the earn-in for a 51% interest in the project.
+From March 2016 to April 2020, JOGMEC sole funded a total of US\$5.8 million (C\$8.1 million) for the JOGMEC-Mundoro JV Projects and has completed the earn-in for a 51% interest in the project.
 All work commitments have been met for the JOGMEC-Mundoro JV Project during this term.
-The joint venture is now at a proportionate funding stage, with Mundoro entitled to exercise an option to acquire a 2% interest in the joint venture from JOGMEC (increasing Mundoro's interest to 51%) for a nominal consideration and maintain its role as the operator.
-The JV Partners are discussing alternatives for further funding and exploration at Borsko.
-A data room for the project has been opened for third parties which have a CA signed with the Company.
+The joint venture is now at a proportionate funding stage, and during Q2-2020 Mundoro exercised the option to acquire a 2% interest in the joint venture from JOGMEC (increasing Mundoro's interest to 51%) for a nominal consideration and maintained its role as the operator.
+The JV Partners have discussed alternatives for further funding and exploration at Borsko.
+An online data room with a 3D model for the project has been opened for interested third parties which have signed a confidentiality agreement with the Company.
+The Company has received interest from a number of third parties to review the project.
+Vale-Mundoro Projects

-Vale-Mundoro Projects in Serbia

-On October 7, 2019, Mundoro entered into an earn-in agreement with Vale Canada Limited in which Mundoro has granted to Vale an option to earn-in to four of Mundoro's exploration licenses: Sumrakovac, Osnic, Dubrava and Padina, all located within the Timok Magmatic Complex.
+In October 2019, Mundoro entered into an Agreement with Vale Canada Limited ("Vale") in which Mundoro has granted to Vale an option to earn-in to four of Mundoro's exploration licenses located within central portion of Timok.

 For the Vale-Mundoro Projects, compiled data sets are being reviewed for targeting and exploration planning.
-Data review includes: drill logs, structural interpretation, geophysical survey review of ground magnetics, CSAMT, IP and gravity data, as well as alteration and geochemistry analysis.
-The parties await government approvals before exploration activity can be started.
+Data review includes: drill logs, structural interpretation, geophysical surveys of ground magnetics, CSAMT, IP and gravity data, as well as alteration and geochemistry analysis.
+The parties are awaiting government approvals before exploration activity can commence.

-Mundoro Projects Available for Option in Serbia
+Mundoro Projects Available for Option